subrataindia/react-blog-axios/README.md

 # React Blog App Using Axios
-This project is for beginner react learners. db.json file is used to store data. axios npm package is used for all curd operations.
+This project is for beginner react learners.
+It is an updated version of [React Blog App](https://github.com/subratsir/blog-app) db.json file is used to store data. axios npm package is used for all curd operations.

 ## [See it Live](#)